RobertPeip/PSX/README.md

 - GTETiming: check execution time of all GTE commands

 DMA:
+- DMAPARALLEL: testing DMA and CPU running in parallel(CPU does not stall when DMA is running unless memory or IO regs are accessed)
 - DMATimingToDevice: testing DMA to SPU performance and delays.
 TODO: should be renamed or contain more devices
 - DMAOTCData: check data integrity and speed of different OTC DMA sizes
 - DMACD: check speed of different DMA sizes